system-er/Godot3DInterpreter/README.md

 in godotforum: https://godotforums.org/d/32849-godot3dinterpreter-logolike-project
 Its based on a good tutorial https://strongminds.dk/artikler/writing-a-small-parser-interpreter-part-1-scanner/
 and from this very good tutorial https://ruslanspivak.com/lsbasi-part18/ i changed the variable system to AR and stack, procedures with parameter and recursion now work.
-i programmed an own interpreter. and now i wear a t-shirt with the text "i wrote an interpreter - and all i got was this stupid t-shirt."